msembinelli/React-Google-Apps-Script/README.md

 ### Making changes to the code

-Modify the server-side and client-side source code in the `src` folder using ES6/7 and React.
+Modify the server-side and client-side source code in the `src` folder using ES6/7 and Preact.
 Change the scopes in `appsscript.json` if needed.
 When you're ready, build the app and deploy!
 You can run `npm run deploy` to build and deploy, or `npm run build` just to build the bundled files in the `./dist` directory.

 ## The sample app

-Insert/activate/delete sheets through a simple HTML dialog, built with React.
+Insert/activate/delete sheets through a simple HTML dialog, built with Preact.
 Access the dialog through the new menu item that appears.
 You may need to refresh the spreadsheet and approve the app's permissions the first time you use it.

 ## How it works